 Let's go for a long and crazy drift!

 We run at full speed, in the middle of schools of small fish that wriggle cheerfully in the current.

 Fortunately, we are a small team - only three divers.
 We make sure we do not lose sight of each other and stay close to each other, in the current that carries us away.

-No really, even the sites of Alor, very beautiful, where I dived a few days earlier, during this new journey in Indonesia, do not support the comparison.
-Raja Ampat outclasses, by its richness, its diversity, all the dive sites that I know, in Asia or elsewhere...
+No really, even the sites of AlorRaja Ampat, where I dived a few days earlier, during this new Indonesian trip, does not compare.
+Raja Ampat outclasses, by its richness and diversity, all the dive sites I know, in Asia or elsewhere...
 It is even better than Komodo, better than Sipadan.